 infinitee, a full-service marketing and advertising agency in Atlanta, has partnered with United Bank in beta testing a one-of-a-kind research program developed by MCorp Consulting.
 The Cloud-based consumer research and analytics program assesses a brand’s strengths and weaknesses through customer experiences.
 This cutting edge program is formally named Touchpoint Mapping On-Demand and is built with specific applications for financial institutions.

-United Bank, headquartered in Zebulon, G, challenged infinitee to develop innovative strategies that would increase customer acquisition, satisfaction, loyalty and most importantly, profit.
+United Bank, headquartered in Zebulon, GA, challenged infinitee to develop innovative strategies that would increase customer acquisition, satisfaction, loyalty and most importantly, profit.
 Touchpoint Mapping On-Demand was the solution.
 Custom designed to deliver real, measurable consumer insights, the program results illuminated all facets and lines of United Bank’s business from mortgages, to trust investments, to traditional and online services.

 Lori Martinez, Senior Vice President at United Bank said, “The results identified the true needs of United Bank’s clients and employees at each stage in the customer lifecycle.
 We identified opportunities on a micro level and used this insight to develop a strategic plan for the bank which will help us better serve our existing customers as well as attract and retain new customers.”